Time Punch Calculator

 FAQs

 The Time Punch Calculator records clock-in and clock-out times.
-You can calculates total work hours, weekly total earnings and subtracts break times.
+It calculates total work hours, period total earnings (weekly or monthly), and subtracts break times.
+Overtime is calculated based on a standard 40-hour work week.
+You can manage time sheets for multiple employees.

-You can export your time records as a CSV file using the provided export button.
+Yes, you can export the active employee's time records as a CSV file using the "Export to CSV" button.